Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

 6 1783293664 8393

-Okay, it has indeed entered the loop.
-We can see this easily because it is no longer 1 microsecond, but 8393ms.
-Again, we will not evaluate the speed of the ESP32, it is not important.
-The important thing is that this time the compiler has not been able to calculate the variable without entering the loop.
+Okay, now it has entered the loop.
+We can easily see this because it is no longer 1 microsecond, but 8393ms.
+Again, we are not going to evaluate the speed of the ESP32, it is not important.
+What is important is that this time the compiler has not been able to calculate the variable without entering the loop.

-A little disappointing.
-If the compiler were a little smarter, it would know that the result is N*(N+1)/2.
-But I suppose that this is too much to expect from a poor little program (spoiler: we’ll see).
+A bit disappointing.
+If the compiler were a bit smarter, it would know that the result is N*(N+1)/2.
+But I guess that’s too much to expect from a poor little program (spoiler: we’ll see later).

 Let’s continue.
 Just like before, let’s change the number of times we enter the loop.
 The results we get are as follows.